 Brazilian law enforcement is still trying to uncover the true size of dos Santos’ empire.

-Prosecutors have identified at least 27,000 G.A.S. victims, with operations in at least 13 Brazilian states and seven other countries, including the U.S., United Arab Emirates, the U.K. and Portugal.
+Prosecutors have identified at least 27,000 victims in at least 13 Brazilian states and seven other countries, including the U.S., United Arab Emirates, the U.K. and Portugal.

-The true tally is likely much higher, said Luciano Regis, a lawyer representing dozens of victims.
-He said one of his clients enlisted her husband, mother, brother, sister-in-law and an 82-year-old aunt, investing a total 822,000 reais (about $150,000).
+However, the true tally is likely much higher, said Luciano Regis, a lawyer representing dozens of victims.

 “It’s hard to have a conversation with anyone in Cabo Frio who doesn’t know someone who invested,” he said.